0x-r4bbit/dotfiles/README.md

 These are my dotfiles.

 Here's what needs to be done to install this on a new system.
-For more complete instructions on setting up a new machine, head over to the [installation guide](#installation):
+For more complete instructions on how I set up a new machine, head over to the [installation guide](#installation):

 1. Create `dotfiles` alias: